 The race to vilify Israel may be on, but at the end of the day none of the participants in this inane competition will emerge victorious.
 There are those who believe that crossing the finish line first and issuing the quickest and strongest condemnation of Israel translates into a victory.
 In truth, however, the real winner is the State of Israel, which consistently perseveres in the face of great adversity.

 As for Israel’s opponents who run to disparage it at every turn, they will inevitably falter before they reach the finish line – leaving Israel to run a celebratory lap, head held high.

-About the Author:N. Aaron Troodler, Esq., is an attorney and a principal of Paul Revere Public Relations, a public relations and political consulting firm.
-Visit him on the web at www.PaulReverePR.com or follow him on Twitter at http://twitter.com/troodler.
+About the Author:N. Aaron Troodler is an attorney and a principal at Paul Revere Public Relations, a public relations and political consulting firm.
+He also serves as director of communications and public relations for the National Council of Young Israel.

 As Jews, we assume a myriad of financial obligations in order to ensure that we live in accordance with the tenets of our faith.
 We give generously to our shuls and make charitable donations to various organizations that service the Jewish community.
 But one of the biggest investments we make is in our children’s future, as we enroll them in one of the many quality yeshivas our community boasts.

 With the dramatic stroke of a red marker, the “Bibi Bomb” became an instant sensation.

 When Israeli Prime Minister Benjamin Netanyahu stood before world leaders on September 27 at the 67th session of the United Nations General Assembly, he faced a colossal challenge.
 Despite the vocal skepticism of those who feel the situation is not as dire as he maintains, Netanyahu has been steadfast in his insistence that Iran is well on its way to stockpiling enough enriched uranium to construct a nuclear bomb.